-Landing pages are pages in your blog that are specifically designed with the sole purpose of offering people a freebie so that they susbscribe to your list.
+Landing pages are pages specifically designed with one sole purpose.
+In this case it's offering people a freebie so they subscribe to your list.

-They remove all distractions so they only thing a visitor can do is either sign up or leave.
+They remove all distractions so the only thing a visitor can do is sign up or leave.

-These are some landing pages I was working on last May or April, as I was doing some GDPR work.
+These are some landing pages I was working on a while I go, when I was doing some GDPR work.

-I have since being moving them to a new WordPress blog and hosting them there.
+I then moved them to a new WordPress blog and hosted them myself.

-You use landing pages for other purposes, like sales pages or thank you pages, but the lead generating ones are going to be the most important cos you are getting direct access to email inboxes.
+You use landing pages for other purposes, like sales pages or thank you pages, but the lead generating ones will be the most important cos you are getting direct access to email inboxes.

-Here are a couple of forms I use in this website, as examples.
+Here are two forms I use in this website, as examples.
 I make them pop up in different blog posts.

 Are the paid options worth it?

-This is another tool that I would invest in from the beginning.
-Most of the FREE options are going to limit the amount of things you can do or how you can use them.
+This is another blogging tool I would invest in from the beginning.
+Most of the FREE options will limit the amount of things you can do or how you can use them.

 Even with a FREE plugin like Elementor, you can't use all the features.
-And some of the features you get with a paid tool are specifically designed to get you more conversions.
+And some features you get with a paid tool will help you get you more conversions.

-This means that more people are going to get into your email list and you will be able to make more money with your blog by selling your products, your services or your affiliate products.
+This means that more people will get into your email list and you will make more money with your blog by selling your products, your services or your affiliate products.

-The last tool every beginner blogger needs to get is an email marketing tool.
-Although you've probably already guessed I was going to say this, since I have been talking about how to collect people's emails in the previous section.
+The last in my list of essential blogging tools every beginner blogger needs to get is an email marketing tool.
+Although you've probably already guessed I would say this, since I have been talking about how to collect people's emails in the previous section.

 If you are serious about making more with your blog, your email list is where the money is.